-- [k] Exclusion refers to the prohibition of access to and/or use of specified QMUL facilities and premises. - [l] Instruction restricting activity refers to an instruction to refrain from contact with specified individuals or undertaking a particular activity. - [m] Primary medical or dental qualification refers awards that lead to a licence to practise medicine or dentistry: MBBS and BDS.
+- [I] Instruction restricting activity refers to an instruction to refrain from contact with specified individuals or undertaking a particular activity. - [m] Primary medical or dental qualification refers awards that lead to a licence to practise medicine or dentistry: MBBS and BDS.

-Scope
+Scope-

-- The Code of Student Discipline applies to any person defined as a student or associate student of QMUL in accordance with Ordinance D1.
-This includes students who are interrupting study or resitting out of attendance but remain registered with QMUL. - 3.
+5. The Code of Student Discipline applies to any person defined as a student or associate student of QMUL in accordance with Ordinance D1.
+This includes students who are interrupting study or resitting out of attendance but remain registered with QMUL.

 The Code of Student Discipline applies to any action of misconduct whether it takes place on or off QMUL's premises.
 The Code also applies to actions that are electronic and occur via electronic means such as the internet, email, social media, or other communication technology such as mobile phones.